 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most you will have to pay these providers is your plan's in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology,
+In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
+These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.